<< Yesterday

 1923 In the seventh inning of the Phillies' 12-4 loss to the Giants at the Polo Grounds, Cy Williams smacks a two-run home run to become the first major leaguer to hit 15 round-trippers in a single month.
 The 35-year-old center fielder will lead the National League with 41 long balls this season.

-1928 After he clears waivers in the American League, the Braves purchase 35-year-old first baseman George Sisler from the Senators for $7,500.
+1928 After George Sisler clears waivers in the American League, the Braves purchase the 35-year-old first baseman from the Senators for $7,500.
 The future Hall of Famer will finish his 15-year career in Boston, hitting .326 during his three seasons with the team.

-1937 Carl Hubbell, working two innings in relief, wins his 24th consecutive game when the Giants beat Cincinnati, 3-2.
+1937 Carl Hubbell retires six consecutive batters while pitching the eighth and ninth innings in relief to win his 24th consecutive game over two seasons when the Giants beat Cincinnati, 3-2.
 Mel Ott's ninth-inning home run proves to be the difference in the Crosley Field contest.

 1951 A large ad in the Minnesota Sunday Times asks the local fans for their continued support of the Millers despite promoting the team's phenom to the major leagues.
 Giants owner Horace Stoneham explains Willie Mays' performance, compiling a .477 batting average while hitting safely in 33 of 35 games, has warranted the young outfielder's move to the Polo Grounds in New York.